babybuddy/babybuddy/docs/CONFIGURATION.md

 *Default: None*

-If Baby Buddy is behind a proxy, you may need to set this to True.
-This tells Baby Buddy to trust the X-Forwarded-Proto header that comes from your proxy, and any time its value is 'https', then the request is guaranteed to be secure (i.e., it originally came in via HTTPS).
+If Baby Buddy is behind a proxy, you may need to set this to `True` in order to trust the `X-Forwarded-Proto` header that comes from your proxy, and any time its value is "https".
+This guarantees the request is secure (i.e., it originally came in via HTTPS).

 :warning: Modifying this setting can compromise Baby Buddy’s security.
 Ensure you fully understand your setup before changing it.

 See also [Django's documentation on the SECURE_PROXY_SSL_HEADER setting](https://docs.djangoproject.com/en/3.0/ref/settings/#secure-proxy-ssl-header).